The task channel in Amazon Connect

 For example, you can configure a rule in Amazon Connect to automatically create a task when a new case is created in Salesforce.

-For more information, see Set up applications for task creation and Create rules that generate tasks for third-party integrations.
+For more information, see Set up application integration to create tasks in Amazon Connect and Create rules that generate tasks for third-party integrations in Amazon Connect.

 For more information, see the StartTaskContact API.